Warren Petersen

-Warren Petersen is an American politician and a Republican member of the Arizona Senate representing District 14 from January 9, 2023.
-He currently serves as President of the Arizona Senate.
+Warren Petersen (born September 8, 1976) is an American politician and a Republican member of the Arizona Senate representing District 14 from January 9, 2023.
+He serves as President of the Arizona Senate.
 He formerly was a State Representative, also representing District 12.
-He was elected by his peers to serve as Majority Leader from 2018–2019.
+He was elected by his peers to serve as Majority Leader from 2018 to 2019.

+Arizona State Legislature

 Elections

 In 2012, Arizona redistricted and Legislative District 12 was drawn to cover Gilbert and Queen Creek.
 Steve Urie decided to leave the legislature, leaving an open seat in the House.
 Petersen ran in the three-way August 28, 2012, Republican primary.
 Incumbent Representative Eddie Farnsworth placed first, Petersen placed second with 12,500 votes, and former state Senator Larry Chesley placed third with 8,688 votes.
 Farnsworth and Petersen were unopposed in the November 6, 2012, general election, with Farnsworth placing first and Petersen taking second with 52,590 votes.

 In 2014, Petersen and Farnsworth were unopposed in the primary, with Petersen placing first with 16,442 votes and Farnsworth placing second with 15,351 votes.
 In November, there was a three-way general election with Petersen taking first with 34,784 votes, Farnsworth taking second with 32,843 and Rothans receiving 18,446 votes for third place.

 In 2016, Andy Biggs left the Arizona Senate to run for Congress in CD5.
 Petersen ran to replace Biggs in the State Senate.
 Petersen won the General Election 69,356 votes to Elizabeth Brown's 37,178 votes.